juienpro/pyland/README.md

 - I don't have enough knowledge to know how to connect to the Wayland API from Python, to interact directly with `wlroots` protocols.
 It would be a nice addition
 - Integrating other DBUS services should be easy with Pyland (type `dbusctl` to list all avalable DBUS on your system).
+- If someone has a solution to get the real idle time from Hyprland/Wlroots, it would be welcomed.
+This value is not exposed in DBUS signals.

 If you see some bugs or propose patches, feel free to contribute.